bfansports/CloudProcessingEngine/README.md

 - Run the stack at scale in the Cloud

 See: http://sportarchive.github.io/CloudProcessingEngine/

-# Technology

-CPE use the following AWS services:
-- [SWF](http://aws.amazon.com/swf/): Workflow mangement.
-SWF allows you to create processing workflows so you can chain activities.
-Each activity is handled by a worker who will process a certain task using input data.
-- [SQS](http://aws.amazon.com/sqs/): Messaging and communication.
-Clients using the CPE stack can send commands to the stack using SQS to initiate a new workflow for example.
-They receive job updates, progress, and output results from SQS as well.

-Before getting started, you need a good understanding of those two services.
-Read the AWS documentation.

 # High Level Architecture
 ![Alt text](/../images/high_level_arch.png?raw=true "High Level Architecture")